bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 <!-- theme: info -->
 > #### Multi-tenant setup
 > Prior to installing the app, add the **first account** to the sandbox store as a payment method.
-When the app is installed, the UI prompts the store owner to give the app permission to connect the Stripe accounts together.
-Consenting initiates an OAuth authorization code grant flow to link the store's Stripe account to the app's Stripe Connect-enabled account.
-The graphic below shows the configuration and the integration process.
+When the app is installed, the UI prompts the store owner to give the app permission to link the store's Stripe account to the Stripe Connect-enabled account.
+Upon consent, an OAuth authorization code is granted to link both accounts together.
+The diagram below shows the configuration and the integration process.

 ![platform-configuration](https://storage.googleapis.com/bigcommerce-production-dev-center/images/platform-configuration.png "Multi-Tenant Stripe Platform Configuration")